Characterization of SRB Measures for Random Dynamical Systems in a Banach space: Preliminaries

-where $\det(D\phi(y))$ defined by the linear map $D\phi(y)$ from $\R^{k}$ with Euclidean volume onto the tangent space $T_{\phi(y)} W$ with the induced volume $m_{T_{\phi(y)} W}$.
+where $\det(D\phi(y))$ is the determinant of the linear map $D\phi(y)$ from $\R^{k}$ with Euclidean volume onto the tangent space $T_{\phi(y)} W$ with the induced volume $m_{T_{\phi(y)} W}$.
 One can easily show that $\nu_{W}$ does not depend on the choices of $(U,\phi)$ by the change of variables formula for Lebesgue measures, and so it is well defined.

-This idea of volumes is easily extended to injectively immersed finite dimensional submanifolds, such as unstable manifolds.
-Moreover, assume that $W,{W}'$ are two embedded $k$-dimensional submanifolds and $f:\cB\rightarrow \cB$ is a $C^1$ map that maps $W$ diffeomorphically onto ${W}'$, then for each $y \in {W}'$ we have
+The previous idea of defining volumes can be easily extended to injectively immersed finite dimensional submanifolds, such as unstable manifolds.
+Assume that $W,{W}'$ are two embedded $k$-dimensional submanifolds and $f:\cB\rightarrow \cB$ is a $C^1$ map that maps $W$ diffeomorphically onto ${W}'$.
+Then, for each $y \in {W}'$ we have

 where $f_{\ast}(\nu_{W})$ is the pushforward of the measure $\nu_{W}$ by $f$.